-Prenatal care in your second trimester
+Prenatal care in your second trimesterPregnancy care - second trimester

-What Is the Second Trimester?
+What is the Second Trimester?

 Trimester means 3 months.
-A normal pregnancy is around 9 months, and has 3 trimesters.
+A normal pregnancy is around 9 months and has 3 trimesters.

 Routine Prenatal Visits

 In your second trimester, you will have a prenatal visit every month.
 The visits may be quick, but they are still important.
 It is OK to bring your partner or labor coach with you.

 Visits during this trimester will be a good time to talk about:

 - Common symptoms during pregnancy , such as fatigue, heartburn, varicose veins, and other common problems